ryuukk/linux-improvements/chromium.md

 # Better text rendering

-Chromium passes wrong gamma correction values to skia, and google devs are too retarded to fix it
+Chromium passes wrong gamma correction values to skia, wich resulsts on poor text rendering on dark themes, specially on small texts when using a non retina screen, eg: 1080p screen

 Patch chromium with: